FinucaneLab/pathway_analysis_kt/simulations/README.md

 Look at results using jupyter notebook and the ipynb scripts I have to plot p-value distributions and calculate FDRs.

-Critiques and Solutions:
+#Critiques and Solutions:

-1. Having to make a directory each time for a new analysis:
+##1.
+Having to make a directory each time for a new analysis:
-   - Solution: Add a flag to pipeline script that checks if the path already exists and if not creates the base folder for the analysis and the rest of the subfolders
+  ## - Solution: Add a flag to pipeline script that checks if the
+  ##   path already exists and if not creates the base folder
+  ##   for the analysis and the rest of the subfolders

 2. The json file is clunky and confusing because of the full paths:
    - Solution: Create an arg that is the base for the rest of the paths,